UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

     ( add-Ab A
       ( multiple-int-Ab A x g)
       ( multiple-int-Ab A y g))
-  multiple-add-int-Ab = power-add-int-Group (group-Ab A) g
+  multiple-add-int-Ab = integer-power-add-Group (group-Ab A) g
 ```

 ### Homomorphisms of abelian groups preserve multiples